 Lonely Planet lists hiking the South West Coast Path as one of the world's great adventures with “walking at its most diverse, most spectacular and most delicious", and we would definitely agree with that description.

-We stay at the Wellington Hotel [AA***] which is located in the beautiful village of Boscastle, overlooking the picturesque harbour.
+We stay at the Wellington Hotel which is located in the beautiful village of Boscastle, overlooking the picturesque harbour.
 The hotel dates back to the 16th century and is one of the oldest coaching inns in Cornwall.
-Author Thomas Hardy stayed at the Wellington Hotel and fell in love with the village and its setting on the rugged coast of North Cornwall.
+Author Thomas Hardy stayed at the Wellington Hotel and fell in love with the village (not just the village, he met his wife Emma Gifford there) and its setting on the rugged coast of North Cornwall.
 The Wellington Hotel offers very comfortable accommodation, along with a restaurant which features quality local produce on its excellent menu and holds two sought-after AA rosettes for the quality of the cuisine and service.
 All of the bedrooms have ensuite bathroom facilities.

 - All of the above prices are per person, and based upon two guests sharing a double or twin-bedded room.

 - Single traveller?
 We shall have a limited number of single rooms available at no extra cost.
+Alternatively, pay an additional £60 per night and enjoy sole occupancy of a double room.
 (More about single supplement)

 Currency Converter: All of our prices are in British pounds.
 To estimate the cost in another currency use the currency converter here.